gravitational/careers/challenges/systems/challenge-2.md

 # Summary

 Implement a basic load balancer.
-Load balancer are used to distribute network load across hosts.
+Load balancers are used to distribute network load across hosts.

 # Rationale